Sufficient Invariant Learning for Distribution Shift: Related Works

 \subsection{Invariant Learning for Distribution Shift}

-The standard approach to modern deep learning is Empirical Risk Minimization (ERM) \citep{vapnik99}, which minimizes the average training loss.
+The standard approach to modern deep learning is Empirical Risk Minimization (ERM) \cite{vapnik99}, which minimizes the average training loss.
 However, ERM may not guarantee robustness in distribution shifts.
-To improve the generalization performance in distribution shift, Group Distributionally Robust Optimization (GDRO) minimizes worst-group loss for each step to alleviate learning spurious correlation \citep{sagawa2019distributionally}.
-Meanwhile, some studies utilize loss gradient for invariant learning.
-For example, Invariant Risk Minimization (IRM) minimizes the gradient norm of the fixed classifier across domains \citep{arjovsky2019invariant, ahuja2021invariance}.
-Some research matches the loss gradient for each domain in order to find common invariant features \citep{shi2021gradient, rame2022fishr}.
-On the other hand, it is also possible to learn invariant features by conducting additional learning using re-weighting \citep{liu2021just, izmailov2022feature}, performing data augmentation through domain-specific mix-up \citep{yao2022improving}.
-However, such invariant learning algorithms may not guarantee sufficient invariant learning, and it is difficult to improve generalization performance. \citep{gulrajani2020search} shows that ERM achieves comparable domain generalization performance with other invariant learning algorithms under fair experimental conditions.
-In this paper, we demonstrate the necessity of learning invariant features sufficiently by showing the effective generalization performance of ASGDRO.
+To improve the generalization performance in distribution shift, Group Distributionally Robust Optimization (GDRO) minimizes the worst group loss for each iteration to alleviate spurious correlations \cite{sagawa2019distributionally}.
+Meanwhile, various studies utilize loss gradient for invariant learning.
+For example, \citet{arjovsky2019invariant} minimizes the gradient norm of the fixed classifier across environments.
+Other research matches the loss gradient for each environment to find invariant features \cite{shi2021gradient,rame2022fishr}.
+Furthermore, balancing the representation using selective sampling with mix-up samples \cite{yao2022improving} or re-training the classifier on a small balanced set \cite{kirichenko2022last} show the effectiveness of learning a robust model.
+Some studies enhance generalization by combining invariant learning algorithms with feature extractors with rich representations \cite{zhang2022rich,chen2024understanding,zhang2023learning} or resolving the conflict between ERM and invariant learning objectives \cite{chen2022pareto}.

+Under the assumption that invariant features in the training environment also exist in the test environment, invariant learning theoretically guarantees an optimal predictor \cite{rojas2018invariant}.
+However, we argue that existing invariant learning algorithms do not learn sufficiently diverse invariant features, and they still suffer significant performance drops in test environments where some invariant features are unobserved \cite{guo2024outofvariable,tsymbal2004problem}. \citet{lin2023spurious} consider settings with multiple features; however, they solely address scenarios where only spurious features are multiple in nature.
+To remedy this problem, we introduce the novel framework, SIL, and guarantee the generalization ability for diverse invariant features.
+Through experiments on the newly proposed benchmark in this paper, as well as on existing benchmarks for distribution shifts \cite{gulrajani2020search,koh2021wilds}, we demonstrate that our novel algorithm designed for SIL leads to more robust predictions.